SilverBut/AgentBeatorisu/README.md

 ## Legal Statement

-Copyright of this repo belongs to Silver and XDSEC.
+Copyright of this repo belongs to Silver.

 Unless otherwise stated, you are requested to follow GPLv3 to use code in this repo.